 Pour Silicone into the Frame

 - If you have built your frame for silicone casting from wood, you should first apply a little oil or spray it with a professional release agent.
-Please note the manufacturer’s instructions for your silicone, because not all types of oil are suitable for silicone and may be used as a release agent.
+Please note the manufacturer’s instructions for your silicone, because not all types of oil are suitable for silicone and can be used as a release agent.
 There are also oil types which can attack the surface of silicone.